groue/GRMustache/Guides/rendering_objects.md

 - The _context_ represents the [context stack](runtime.md), and all information that tags need to render.

 - _HTMLSafe_ is a pointer to a BOOL: upon return, it must be set to YES or NO, depending on the safety of the string you render.
-If you forget to set it, it is of course assumed to be NO.
+If you forget to set it, it is of course assumed to be NO. Returning NO would have GRMustache HTML-escape the returned string before inserting it in the final rendering of HTML templates (see the [HTML vs. Text Templates Guide](html_vs_text.md) for more information).

 - _error_ is... the eventual error.
 You can return nil without setting any error: in this case, everything happens as if you returned the empty string.